coding-glith/leetcode/array/k_sum.md

 > Output: index1=1, index2=2

 Using dictionary, same as above.
+Or use two pointers.

 ```Python
 class Solution(object):